Manchester Paralegal Schools

 Prospective students seeking paralegal career training around Manchester, NH, can explore their options at three nearby colleges.
 Read about the legal areas covered, required coursework and internship opportunities available through the institutions.
 This article also provides a table of statistics about the profiled schools to further aid your education research.

-- Situated around 19 miles from central Manchester, New Hampshire Technical Institute (NHTI), Concord's Community College also offers students the opportunity to earn a certificate or associate's degree in the field.
+- Situated 15 miles from central Manchester, New Hampshire Technical Institute (NHTI), Concord's Community College also offers students the opportunity to earn a certificate or associate's degree in the field.

 Comparison of Schools

 Find out more about the featured schools by exploring the table below.
 It offers details on the differing campus settings, costs, graduation rates and more for the institutions, which may help you determine which one best suits your needs.

 |Nashua Community College||NHTI, Concord's Community College||Franklin Pierce University|

 |Campus Setting||Small city||Fringe town||Fringe rural|

 |Tuition & Fees (2017-2018)||$7,328 in-state; $15,904 out-of-state*||$7,424 in-state; $16,000 out-of-state*||$34,995*|

 |% of First-Year Students Receiving Any Form of Aid (2016-2017)||74%*||77%*||100%*|

 |Acceptance Rate (2017)||N/A - Open admissions||N/A - Open admissions||76%*|

 |Retention Rate (2017)||62% for full-time students*||61% for full-time students*||70% for full-time students*|